 - must not waive the SHIP and HCF fees in PioneerWeb

-- must complete the acceptance process by the annual fall quarter deadline.
+- must accept the scholarship award offer by the fall quarter deadline

 Health Insurance Scholarship Requirements